bringauto/virtual-fleet-management/README.md

-This scenario will create the order ["London National Theatre"], then play the mission ["London National Theatre", "Cross Station" ] from map London.osm from timestamp 0 to 150 (calculated from reaching the starting station of given scenario) and after that time interval it will switch to second mission  [ "Oasis Academy", "London Waterloo" ]
+This scenario will create the order ["London National Theatre"], then play the mission ["London National Theatre", "Cross Station" ] from map London.osm from timestamp 0 to 150 (calculated from reaching the starting station of the given scenario) and after that time interval, it will switch to the second mission  [ "Oasis Academy", "London Waterloo" ]

-## Build and run project locally
+## Build and run the project locally

 Run the build script from the project folder: